-News // 12 News represented by PHOTO CHAT USA
+News // 13 News by PHOTO CHAT USA

 Ellen von Unwerth celebrated the opening of "Heimat", an exhibition of her new photo book.
 GoSee and GlamPR.com joined the party at the TASCHEN Gallery in Los Angeles (GoSee reported).
 Fashionistas and models, some dressed in Lederhosen and dirndl – a wild mix of fun people, almost like a mirror of Ellens colorful world.
 Celebrity guests such as Arnold Schwarzenegger said hello.
 Roberta Wagner, rock star stylist of the stars, graced the crowd.